dcloudio/hbuilderx-extension-docs/en/Tutorial/SourceControl/Git/README.md

 # Create new branch
 $ git branch [branch-name]

-# Create new branch and switch this branch
+# Create new branch and switch to new branch
 $ git checkout -b [branch]

 # Create new branch and point to this commit